enyo/enyo.github.io/_posts/2014-01-09-going-public.md

-Using dart for the simple scripts on this website is really not necessary, since, at the moment, there aren't more than 30 lines of code, but I wanted to start using Dart in production and enjoy working with it, so I though: why not?
+Using dart for the simple scripts on this website is really not necessary, since, at the moment, there aren't more than 30 lines of code, but I wanted to start using Dart in production and enjoy working with it, so I thought: why not?

 If you are completely unfamiliar with dart, I highly encourage you to check it out.
 While it most definitely is not a huge benefit for small scripts as in this